 Coding and billing opportunities can be found in hospitals, clinics, home health agencies, insurance companies, and long-term care facilities across North Carolina.
 With experience, you can work from home as a medical coder or biller.

 The type of education that is needed for medical billing and coding varies.
 Technically speaking, you don't need to go to school to be a medical coder.
 Licensing and certification are not legally required to do this kind of work in North Carolina, and many who currently work in the field learned on the job.
 However, more and more employers are looking for candidates with formal training, and some won't hire billers or coders who lack certification.

 The length of schooling for medical billing and coding ranges from a few months to a few years.
 Associate degrees in health information technology take about two years to complete, while a bachelor's program in medical administration or health information management usually takes at least four years.
 Both types of degrees include general education courses such as math and writing along with specific training in medical terminology, physiology, anatomy, and more.

 However, you don't need a degree for medical billing and coding.
 You could opt to get a certificate or diploma from a university, vocational college, or technical school instead.
 These types of programs are more streamlined and focus only on courses that directly relate to coding and billing, so they can often be completed in less than two years (and sometimes in as little as eight months).
 Many programs also offer externships that can help you acquire valuable hands-on experience before you graduate.

-Another option is to take a training course directly through an organization like the AAPC (American Association of Professional Coders) or AHIMA (the American Health Information Management Association).
+Another option is to take a training course directly through an organization like AAPC (American Association of Professional Coders) or AHIMA (American Health Information Management Association).

 It costs anywhere from $1,000 to $25,000 to go to school for medical billing and coding, depending on the institution you attend and the specific type of program you pursue.